-It was the year 1990, and at age eight, Shonna Foster was already decades ahead of her time, starring in a short film written and directed by Black Canadian director, Annmarie Morais.
+It was the year 1990, and at age eight, Shonna Foster was already decades ahead of her time when she starred in a short film written and directed by Black Canadian director, Annmarie Morais.

-Titled Gone a Foreign, the film showcased Foster as the lead character playing a young girl who immigrated from Jamaica to live with her father, her white stepmom and stepsister in Canada.
-With an interracial cast and similarly diverse settings, Shonna found herself living an experience she could only sum up into one word — “magical.”
+Titled Gone a Foreign, the film showcased Foster as the lead character playing a young girl who immigrated from Jamaica to live with her father, her white stepmom, and stepsister in Canada.
+With an interracial cast and a similarly diverse setting, Shonna found herself living an experience she could only sum up into one word — “magical.”

 “I have a (sense of) nostalgia just thinking about that experience,” Foster said.
 “I remember as a child watching her work and thinking, ‘Wow… I want to do this’.”